Jean IV de Brosse: Reign of François II

-On the death of king Henri II the Guise, whom Étampes had ceded Chevreuse to, took charge for the young François.
+On the death of king Henri II, the Guise, to whom Étampes had ceded Chevreuse, took charge of the young François II.
 There was considerable opposition to their administration that coalesced into the Conspiracy of Amboise.
 This attempt to seize the king failed, and the conspiracy was broken as it tried to storm the castle of Amboise.
-Nevertheless many elements of the conspiracy were not present, including the seigneur de Maligny who the Guise believed was taking refuge in Brittany.
-They urged Étampes in his capacity as governor of the province to provide him to the court, so that they might perform justice. Étampes was however unable to locate him, and Maligny would go on to be involved in a conspiracy in Lyon later the same year. Étampes reported on seditious placards he found in Nantes to the Guisard government in the following months, emboldened by the conspiracy of the previous months.
+Nevertheless, many of the conspirators were not present, including the seigneur de Maligny, who the Guise believed was taking refuge in Brittany.
+They urged Étampes in his capacity as governor of the province to bring him to court, so that they might bring him to justice. Étampes was however unable to locate him, and Maligny would go on to be involved in a conspiracy in Lyon later the same year.
+In the month following the events in Lyon, Étampes reported to the Guisard government on seditious placards, emboldened by the conspiracies of the previous months, that he had found in Nantes.